bvinoth186/notes/AWS.md

 - Xen - underlying hypervisor
 - Auto scaling group of spot instaces in primary and Auto scaling group of OnDemand instances in secondary is cost effective

+# Spot Instances
+  - Spot instances are not suitable for crtical jobs and databases
+  - Define max spot price
+  - you will get instance if current spot price < your max spot price
+  - if it goes like current spot price > your max spot price
+    - you have 2 options
+	  - stop the instance
+	  - or terminate
+	  - AWS give 2 mins grace period
+	  - in case of terminate you will loose all the data
+  - Other strategy - Spot Block
+    - can block the spot instances for the specific period of time
+	- 1 to 6 hours
+  - Spot Request created with below parameters
+    - max price
+	- desired number of instances
+	- launch specification
+	- valid from
+	- valid until
+	- request type
+	  - one time (creates spot instances just one time)
+	  - persistent
+	  - spot request stays
+		- in case if spot instances terminated due to price
+		- spins up the spot instances if price criteria matches
+		- like auto scaling
+	- Spot instance request status are
+	  - Open
+	  - Active
+	  - Disabled
+	  - Failed
+	  - Canceled
+	  - Closed
+	- You can cancel spot requests only which are in open, active and disabled state
+	- Canceling spot request doesn't terminate the instances
+	  - it will stop spinning up the spot instances further
+	  - its your responsibility to terminate the instances
+	- you much cancel the spot request first and then terminate the instances
+	  - if you terminate the instance first, you spot request will attempt to spin up the instances
+	  - like auto scaling

+# Spot Fleets
+  - for additional cost savings
+  - Spot Fleets = set of spot instances + (optional) on demand instances
+  - define launch pools
+    - instance type
+	- os
+	- AZ
+  - Can have multiple launch pool, so fleet can choose
+  - Spot fleets stops launching when cost reaches max cost
+  - Spot fleets automatically request spot instances from the pool which has low cost

 # Instance Families
 - D2 – Density – File servers / Dataware / Hadoop
 - R4 – RAM – Memory optimized Apps/DBs